CeruleanG/dat250/expass2/dat250-expass2.md

 ## Github Link
 https://github.com/CeruleanG/dat250-jpa-example/tree/own-issue
 ## Side Note
 This lab assignment is made with collaboration of 3 members of my group, which includes Jingwen CHEN, Anthony LEBLANC and Aeneas RUS LIN.
+In which case it might be possible to see similar coding in three of us' hand-ins.